Yaarn/react-spreadsheet-import/README.md

 </div>
 <br />

+This is a fork of react-spreadsheet-import, updated to use React 18.

 A component used for importing XLS / XLSX / CSV documents built with [**Chakra UI**](https://chakra-ui.com).
 Import flow combines:

 - 📥 Uploader